Are you looking for a travelogue and guide to Wari Chora and places under South Garo Hills Tourism? If Yes, you are in the right place.

 Our guide mentioned that the depth of the river is about 45 ft.
 If you don’t know how to swim, a life jacket is a must.

-I initially thought the kayak ride will involve just a round tour without stopping anywhere.
+I initially thought the kayak ride would involve just a round tour without stopping anywhere.
 Crossing through the passage of a fallen tree log we reached an area no sort of a wonderland.

 If you are a beginner in swimming, you can swim in two spots in Wari Chora.
 Once at the start or later in the spot where the Raft drops you in the shallow waters inside the canyon.